 Much has been done to remove the stigma of menstruation and to help people care for themselves during their period, but there’s still work to do.

-In Britain, a 2017 survey from Plan International reports 1 in 7 girls say they’ve struggled to afford menstrual protection.
+In Britain, a 2017 survey from Plan International reported that 1 in 7 girls say they’ve struggled to afford menstrual protection.
 More than 1 in 10 girls have had to improvise menstrual wear because they couldn’t afford proper products.

 Though the United Kingdom was set to drop taxes on tampons and other menstrual products, Brexit talks had stalled the final removal of the levy.
-A Parliament vote in October 2018 moved the United Kingdom a step closer to eliminating the tampon tax.
+The tampon tax was finally eliminated in 2021 in the UK.

 In Nepal, a 21-year-old woman died from smoke inhalation after she lit a fire to keep warm during “chhaupadi.”